 NOTE: Use scissors with round tips to prevent accidental damage to cardiac tissue.

 Cannulate the aorta in a bath with physiological saline solution and keep all tissue in solution.
-Switch on the Langendorff perfusion system (physiological saline solution (1), speed 24 mL/min).
+Switch on the Langendorff-perfusion system (physiological saline solution (1), speed 24 mL/min).

-Transfer the heart to the Langendorff perfusion setup, connect the aorta to the perfusate nozzle, and tightly tie the heart with the suture around the aorta to the cannula (< 1 min).
+Transfer the heart to the Langendorff-perfusion setup, connect the aorta to the perfusate nozzle, and tightly tie the heart with the suture around the aorta to the cannula (< 1 min).

 NOTE: Pre-fill the cannula with physiological saline solution, ensure that no air bubbles enter the cannula during transportation from the cannulation site to the Langendorff setup, connect bubble-free.